shariltumin/workers-framework-micropython/README.md

 ```

-The outputs of these two scripts shown side-by-side in the table below.
+In the table below, the outputs of these two scripts are shown side by side.

 | s_abcd.py                       |  c_abcd.py                 |
 |---------------------------------|----------------------------|